shakes76/PatternAnalysis-2024/recognition/vqvae-s4743500/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`self.embedding = nn.Embedding(num_embeddings, embedding_dim)`
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`self.embedding.weight.data.uniform_(-1 / num_embeddings, 1 / num_embeddings)`

 For each input latent vector, the nearest embedding vector was chosen based on the Euclidean distance in the latent space.
-After calculating the distances, the closest embedding index for each vector was selected using PyTorch's argmin() function
+After calculating the distances, the closest embedding index for each vector was selected using PyTorch's argmin() function:

 `encoding_indices = torch.argmin(distance, dim=1)`

 The quantization processes includes an embedding loss to force the embedding vectors to move closer and closer to the encoder outputs.
-This embedding loss is computed using the mean squared error (MSE) between the original latent vector and the quantized vectors
+This embedding loss is computed using the mean squared error (MSE) between the original latent vector and the quantized vectors:

 `embedding_loss = F.mse_loss(quantized.detach(), z)`

 Additionally, I trained the quantized vectors so that it was able to better match the latent vectors produced by the encoder.
-This was also calculated using the MSE function between the encoder output and the quantized vector
+This was also calculated using the MSE function between the encoder output and the quantized vector:

 `quantized_loss = F.mse_loss(quantized, z.detach())`